keboola/developers-docs/cli/structure/index.md

 ## Project Cache

-The local state of the project backends and features are stored in the project file `.keboola/project.json`.
+The cache of the project is stored in the project file `.keboola/project.json`.
+It is used by local commands, because they don't call authorized requests to the Storage API.

 This is its basic structure: